DannyMichaels/rx-guide/README.md

  - Added an option for user to click on a specific medication from the list in about page and get more    information.
  - Medications now have classes in addition to names, images, and descriptions.

- - 10/27/2020: Added a hamburger menu, added a preview medication button on the create custom image form.
+ - 10/27/2020: Added a hamburger menu, added a preview medication button on the create custom image form, changed styling of footer.